 gecode installed before continuing.
 Make sure that you're using gecode version 3.
 More info here.
 For more detailed information on what needs to be installed, you can have a quick look into the bootstrap.sh file in this repository, which does install all the needed things to get going on ubuntu trusty.
 The tests defined in the Rakefile include lint, style and unit.
 For integration testing please refere to the openstack-chef-repo.

-We have four test suites which you can run either, individually (there are three rake tasks):
+We have three test suites which you can run either, individually (there are three rake tasks):

-$ chef exec rake lint $ chef exec rake style $ chef exec rake knife $ chef exec rake unit
+$ chef exec rake lint $ chef exec rake style $ chef exec rake unit

 $ chef exec rake

 rake tasks will take care of installing the needed cookbooks with

 Rubocop is a static Ruby code analyzer, based on the community Ruby style guide.
 We are attempting to adhere to this where applicable, slowly cleaning up the cookbooks until we can turn on Rubocop for gating the commits.

 Foodcritic is a lint tool for Chef cookbooks.
 We ignore the following rules: